 ThreatAdvice offers a complete cybersecurity training solution for accountants that includes the basics of cybersecurity and customized modules that relate specifically to accounting.
-Additionally, ThreatAdvice's cybersecurity courses are endorsed by the Alabama Society of Certified Public Accountants and are certified to receive continuing education credits in some states.
+Additionally, ThreatAdvice's cybersecurity courses are endorsed by the Alabama Society of Certified Public Accountants and are certified to receive continuing education credits in certain states.

 As accounting firms become more and more “paperless” in order to increase the efficiency of their tax and audit services, they find themselves guarding huge silos of electronic information that can be stolen and misused by others.
-Rule 301 of the AICPA’s Code of Professional Conduct requires that CPA’s “shall not disclose any confidential client information without the specific consent of the client”.
-This does not only mean disclosure that the CPA knows about…it also means disclosure of any information to unauthorized parties due to malware or any other tricks employed by cybercriminals.
+Rule 301 of the AICPA’s Code of Professional Conduct requires that CPA’s “shall not disclose any confidential client information without the specific consent of the client” This does not only mean disclosure that the CPA knows about; it also means disclosure of any information to unauthorized parties due to malware or any other tricks employed by cybercriminals.

 One of the first steps a cybercriminal takes to execute an attack is to illicitly obtain login credentials.
 This is accomplished by using a malicious program distributed as an email attachment, unintended web browsing download or file transfer of a seemingly legitimate/safe file.
 By opening these attachments, the user inadvertently downloads and installs a malicious program, such as a Trojan, and usually is unaware that anything threatening is occurring.
 All of a sudden, boom, your accounting firm is under attack.
 All from opening one seemingly harmless email.
 And, did you know cybercriminals typically tend to attack small-to-mid-sized businesses (SMB’s) because these organizations tend to pay less attention to cybercrime and have fewer resources dedicated to preventing an attack?